-First RopeTwin installation
+First RopeTwin Installation Successfully Commissioned

-The project marks a significant milestone for the new system platform and confirms its performance under demanding alpine conditions.
+With the successful commissioning of the modernized Rodi–Tremorgio aerial tramway, the first RopeTwin installation by Bartholet Ropeways AG has officially entered service.
+The project marks a significant milestone for the new system platform and demonstrates its performance and reliability under demanding alpine conditions.

 Since June 6, 2026, the upgraded installation has connected the village of Rodi-Fiesso at 940 meters above sea level with Lake Tremorgio at 1,830 meters in just five minutes.
 The mountain lake, described by Carlo Taddei as “a jewel, a sapphire nestled in a hollow,” is one of the most impressive natural attractions in the region and serves as a starting point for numerous hiking routes.